cammarosano/webserv/README.md

 - received_data: stores data read() from the client socket
 - unsent_data: stores data that must be sent to client socket when that socket is ready for a write() operation
-- processed_data: not yet in use.
-Shall be used to store the body of a request after removing chunking meta-data, to be sent to a CGI process.
+- decoded_body: stores the body of a request after removing chunking meta-data, to be sent to a CGI process or a file in disk (when uploading).

-A Client can be in two different states:

-- recv_header: any incoming data will be considered a new Http request
-- handling_response: checking for a new request in the received_data buffer will be skipped (data might be part of the body of a request)

 ### Vserver and Route